mhersson/gojira/README.md

 Gojira is the Japanese word for Godzilla.

 ### Key Features:
-  - Create new issues
+  - Create issues
-  - Add and update comments
+  - Create and edit existing comments
-  - Use your favorite editor set by $EDITOR, defaults to vim
-  - Change status
-  - Assign to yourself or to others
-  - Report time spent
+  - Create or edit worklogs for time reporting
+  - Update issue status and assignee
   - Show comments, current status and the entire worklog
   - One view to show it all with the describe command
   - Display all unresolved issues assigned to you
   - Display the current sprint with all issues and statuses
   - Mark issue and/or board as active for less typing
+  - Use your favorite editor set by $EDITOR, defaults to vim
   - Open issue in default browser